Minnesota’s violent crime fell in 2022, but not significantly, BCA report finds

 Murders statewide dropped from the record of 201, set in 2021, to 182 in 2022.
 That's compared to 117 killings reported by the BCA in 2019, and 104 in 2018.

-The report shows that violent crime decreased less in the seven-county Twin Cities metro (down 6.9%) and more in the counties outside the metro (down 12.9%).
+The report shows that violent crime decreased less in the seven-county Twin Cities metro (down about 7%) and more in the counties outside the metro (down 13%).

 Robberies in particular dropped significantly, with 3,266 in 2022, down 725 from 2021.
 But aside from reported rapes — which were lower than pre-pandemic — the major violent crime categories were still elevated compared with 2019.